 The Superintendent of the Nebraska City School District made an uncomfortable presentation to his community this week.
 Mark Fritch stood in front of Nebraska City taxpayers and explained to them that the school district has accumulated $36M in debts since the 1980’s.
 Those debts are now strangling the school district, and he would like the voters to authorize tax money to clear them.
 The district’s long-standing habit of debt financing for construction projects has left the district with too little cash to operate.

 It all started in the 1980’s, ironically with cash flow problems.
 To alleviate them, the district began to borrow money.
 It now has the full array of debt financing, including standard bank loans, lines of credit and tax anticipation notes.
-A tax anticipation note is a short-term loan that uses future tax revenues to guaranteed repayment.
+A tax anticipation note is a short-term loan that uses future tax revenues to guarantee repayment.

 And then there were the construction bonds the district issued in 2007.
 Aside from poor timing, the district issued those bonds against its existing tax appropriation instead of going to the voters for a tax-financed bond authorization.
 Among all the funny things that happened in 2007, a not-so-funny thing happened: the general contractor on the district’s construction project overspent the construction budget.
 The school board at the time fired the GC and took over payments to the subcontractors.
 (Sound familiar?)
 Instead of making the construction budget problem better, it naturally made things worse for the district.